Trying to decide which one of your credit cards to pay off first or pay the most on can seem like putting together a jigsaw puzzle.

-Tally is a mobile app (currently only available for iPhone) that manages the process of paying down your credit cards.
+Tally is a mobile app (currently available for iPhone and Android) that manages the process of paying down your credit cards.
 It figures out which cards have the highest APRs and uses a Tally line of credit with a lower APR to pay down your credit cards.

 Tally does more than just pay down your credit cards.
 It ensures you always pay on time, so you don’t rack up late fees.
 Plus, you’ll save on interest charges for credit cards that have higher APRs than Tally’s line of credit.

 Tally is for anyone who needs help keeping up with all of their credit card payments and trying to figure out which ones to pay down first.
 To qualify, you currently need at least a 660 FICO score.